AhnafeanzsPro/Hacktoberfest2022-for-everyone/README.md

 # Upload Projects or Different Types of Programs in any Language

-Use this project to make your first contribution to an open source project on GitHub.
+Use this project to make your first contribution to an open-source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!

 # What is Hacktoberfest?

-Hacktoberfest is a program by Digital Ocean, DEV and Github, where you can easily win a T-Shirt just by making 4 pull requests in the month of October to any open source projects on Github.
+Hacktoberfest is a program by Digital Ocean, DEV, and Github, where you can easily win a T-shirt just by making 4 pull requests in October to any open-source projects on GitHub.

 ## Steps to follow: